dreadflopp/dreads_modlist_patches/README.md

 * Support for the Survival mode from Bethesda Creation Club.
 * HD textures for landscapes, structures and buildings that keeps the vanilla look and feel.
+* HD textures for clutter, armors, weapons other items.
-* Bigger trees for a truly immersive forrest
+* Bigger trees for a truly immersive forrest.
 * Enhanced visuals with Cathedral Weather, Relighting Skyrim and Luminosity Lighting Overhaul.
-* HD textures for clutter, armors, weapons other items.
 * New unique armors are added to the game.
-* New weapons weapon types with custom animations.
+* New weapons types with custom animations.
 * More adventures with new quests and new lands to visit.
 * Overhauled cities, towns and villages.
 * Expanded character creation with the CBBE female body with realistic presets.